Bogardo/Mailgun/README.md

 	    "bogardo/mailgun": "0.1"
 	}

-Run composer update from the command line
+Run composer update from the command line to install the package
 ```bash
 composer update
 ```